openshift-istio/istio-docs/README.md

 ### To Build the Upstream Docs Web Site

-The Upstream docs use Hugo to generate the files for the web site.
+The upstream docs use Hugo to generate the files for the web site.

 #### Starting the Hugo Server
 Hugo provides its own webserver which builds and serves the site.
 By default Hugo will also watch your files for any changes you make and automatically rebuild the site.
 It will then live reload any open browser pages and push the latest content to them.